NoelKennedy/scalesque/README.md

 # scalesque
-## A scala inspired functional programming library written in c&#35;
+## A Scala inspired functional programming library written in c&#35;

-scalesque is currently *under construction* and the API is unstable.
-I wrote scalesque to make working with c# a bit easier for me.
+Scalesque allows you to write c&#35 that is similar to the code you would write in Scala.
+Scalesque is currently approaching v1, it's pretty stable but some api calls may still change.

 ### Features list